v1.10.90-0e025b8

 PROXY = ProxySettings()

-@app.get("/api/fetch-prices") async def fetch_prices(query: str, country: str = "US"): """Plugin endpoint that fetches price data through geo-targeted proxy.""" proxy_url = f"http://{PROXY.username}-country-{country.lower()}:{PROXY.password}@gate.hexproxies.com:8080" async with httpx.AsyncClient(proxy=proxy_url, timeout=30) as client: resp = await client.get( f"https://api.example.com/prices?q={query}", headers={"Accept": "application/json"}, ) resp.raise_for_status() return {"prices": resp.json(), "region": country} ```
+@app.get("/api/fetch-prices") async def fetch_prices(query: str, country: str = "US"): """Action endpoint that fetches price data through geo-targeted proxy.""" proxy_url = ( f"http://{PROXY.username}-country-{country.lower()}:" f"{PROXY.password}@gate.hexproxies.com:8080" ) async with httpx.AsyncClient(proxy=proxy_url, timeout=30) as client: resp = await client.get( f"https://api.example.com/prices?q={query}", headers={"Accept": "application/json"}, ) resp.raise_for_status() return {"prices": resp.json(), "region": country} ```

-Node.js Plugin Server with Proxy
+Node.js Action Server with Proxy

 const express = require('express');